rackslab/Slurm-web/doc/installation.rst

 - *LOGOURL* (String) : Define the image url in the top left-hand corner.

+- *PWDTYPE* (String) : The type of password can be specified here if necessary.

 - *JOBS_XTRA_COL* (Hash) : Define an additional optional column if the jobs view.
 This parameter is optional.
 When set, it must contain the following 3
   parameters: